Summer of Innovation Challenge Rules

 - If selected to move forward with your narrative, you will be notified by August 3rd, 2022 and will receive an additional set of rules on how to submit your video submission.

 General Rules & Conditions

-- If the entrant is under 13 years old, then his or her parent or legal guardian must upload the video to YouTube.
-No child under 13 years old may upload the video to YouTube.
+- If the entrant is under 13 years old and gets selected to move forward to Round 2, then his or her parent or legal guardian must upload the video to the submission portal provided.

 - Challenge participants must submit entries as required in the Summer of Innovation Challenge announcement in order to be eligible.

 - Entries received after the deadline set forth in the Summer of Innovation Challenge announcement are ineligible, null, and void.